johnkerl/miller/docs6/docs/log-processing-examples.md

 time=1472819742,batch_size=100,num_filtered=728
 </pre>

-Each print statement simply contains local information: the current timestamp, whether a particular cache was hit or not, etc. Then using either the system `grep` command, or Miller's `having-fields`, or `is_present`, we can pick out the parts we want and analyze them:
+Each print statement simply contains local information: the current timestamp, whether a particular cache was hit or not, etc. Then using either the system `grep` command, or Miller's [having-fields verb](reference-verbs.md#having-fields), or the [is_present DSL function](reference-dsl-builtin-functions.md#is_present), we can pick out the parts we want and analyze them:

 <pre class="pre-highlight-in-pair">
 <b>grep op=cache log.txt \</b>